skillzaa/rust_book/src/helpful_git_commands.md

-Here is a list of many useful github commands which can really prove life savers.
+Here are some useful github commands which can really prove life savers.

 ## Git Remove Origin
 When ever we colne a respository we need to remove its connection from its previous remote repository.